Climate-neutral operations

 Researching opportunities to provide workspace for public sector workers

 This development project is examining opportunities to make shared working space available to public sector workers at an SVB location with good public transport links.
-We have established that secure access is possible, and that it can be arranged via, for example, Govroam.
+We have established that secure access is possible, and that it can be arranged through, for example, Govroam.

-While the report on our office strategy continues to view shared office space as an option, more investigation is needed and we do not envisage being able to implement this option in the near future.
+While the report on our office strategy continues to view shared office space as an option, more investigation is needed, and we do not envisage being able to implement this option in the near future.
 We will therefore focus on an option that can contribute more quickly to achieving progress.

 CO2 emissions from natural gas and electricity in the 1st half of 2024

-In the period 2021-2024, we saw a reduction in our CO2 emissions from natural gas and electricity.
-Based on the figures for the 1st half of the year, we reduced emissions from gas from 707 tons in 2021 to 392 tons in 2022, 335 tons in 2023 and 327 tons in 2024.
+In the period from 2021 to 2024, we saw a reduction in our CO2 emissions from natural gas and electricity.
+Based on the figures for the 1st half of the year, we reduced emissions from gas from 707 tonnes in 2021 to 392 tonnes in 2022, 335 tonnes in 2023 and 327 tonnes in 2024.

-The reduction in the case of electricity was from 1856 tons in 2021 to 1539 tons in 2022, 1319 tons in 2023 and 159 tons in 2024.
+The reduction in the case of electricity was from 1856 tonnes in 2021 to 1539 tonnes in 2022, 1319 tonnes in 2023 and 159 tonnes in 2024.

 CO2 emissions (excluding natural gas and electricity) in the 1st half of the year

 In the case of other categories, the CO2 emissions figures for 2021-2024 present a mixed picture.
-In the 2nd half of 2022, for example, emissions from district heating fell, but then rose again slightly in 2023 and 2024, as shown in the ‘Annual CO2 emissions in tons’ table.
+In the 2nd half of 2022, for example, emissions from district heating fell, but then rose again slightly in 2023 and 2024, as shown in the ‘Annual CO2 emissions in tonnes’ table.

 Most of the savings relate to electricity and gas, which together account for over 57% of our emissions.

-Emissions in tons for the 1st half of the years 2021, 2022, 2023 and 2024:
+Emissions in tonnes for the 1st half of the years 2021, 2022, 2023 and 2024:

 diesel purchased 1 - 1 - 1 - 2